cockroachdb/docs/v22.1/manage-certs-vault.md

 ### PKI strategy

-PKI can be implemented in many ways; key pairs can be generated and certificates signe with open-source tools such `openssl` or even with the CockroachDB CLI, or with myriad available tools and services.
-The distribution of those credentials to servers and clients can be done in even more different possible ways.
+PKI can be implemented in many ways; key pairs can be generated and certificates signed using many different commands or tools, including OpenSSL, the CockroachDB CLI, or other utilities or services.
+Similarly, there are multiple ways to safely distribute those credentials to servers and clients.

 The key elements of the strategy here are: